copyninja/copyninja.github.com/_posts/2012-08-05-rewriting_silpa_with_flask_microframework.markdown

 ----------------------
 Below is some stuffs still pending before this version can completely replace [http://silpa.org.in](http://silpa.org.in)
 <pre>
-1. Separate all modules from original SILPA
+1. Separate all modules from original SILPA and get it uploaded to pypi
 2. Provide RESTful interface
 3. Provide proper LICENSE, AUTHORS file for all modules
 4. Prepare a Nice UI